What is Alprostadil?

 • it works for around 40% of men

-How does Alprostadil work?
+How does alprostadil work?

-Applying it directly to the tip of the penis in the form of Alprostadil cream, or as an injection, means it works faster than taking a tablet.
+Alprostadil is a type of medicine known as a prostaglandin E1.
+Your body naturally produces these substances to increase blood flow to a certain area.
+Applying it directly to the tip of the penis in the form of alprostadil cream, or as an injection, means it works faster than taking a tablet.

-How effective is Alprostadil?
+How effective is alprostadil?

-The injection is generally the most effective form of Alprostadil and works for around 80% of men who use it.
+The injection is generally the most effective form of alprostadil and works for around 80% of men who use it.

-How do you use Alprostadil?
+How do you use alprostadil?

 Alprostadil injection

-• use a fresh needle each time
+3. Use a fresh needle each time.

 Alprostadil trans-urethral stick